ramonvanalteren/jenkinsapi-old/doc/source/index.rst

 JenkinsAPI
 ==========

 Jenkins is the market leading continuous integration system, originally created by Kohsuke Kawaguchi.
-This API makes Jenkins even easier to use by providing an easy to use conventional python interface.
+This API makes Jenkins even easier to use by providing an easy to use conventional Python interface.

 Jenkins (and It's predecessor Hudson) are fantastic projects - but they are somewhat Java-centric.
 Thankfully the designers have provided an excellent and complete REST interface.
-This library wraps up that interface as more conventional python objects in order to make most Jenkins oriented tasks simpler.
+This library wraps up that interface as more conventional Python objects in order to make most Jenkins oriented tasks simpler.

 This library can help you: